ng572/MySQL-demo/README.md

 4 | 700
 5 | 739

-Now let's see the decay pattern, which we expect to be constant (uniformly distributed and not decaying)\
+Now let's see the decay pattern, which we expect to be constant (uniformly distributed and not really decaying)\
 And it looks ugly but is exactly what we expected.
+In real life, it should display an actual decaying pattern.

 <img src="decay_percent.png" width=60%>